pikdum/blog/content/posts/thistle-tea-2025-update/index.md

 When a cell is no longer within range, its processes are stopped.
 This makes startup much quicker and brings initial memory use down to 92MB.

-The implementation is mostly a GenServer that polls player positions every second and chooses to start or stop cells: `ThistleTea.Game.World.System.CellActivator`
-This pattern seems to work pretty well and the idea is to build out more systems to cover other bits of functionality.
-Think managing game events, battleground queues, battlegrounds in general, dynamic mob spawns, etc.

 ## Re-implementing Movement

 As part of reworking things, I decided I wasn't going to do things from scratch.